ReadingIsFun2017/BitPoker/README.md

 ## The protocol
 Each client connects to one another in the "lobby".
-They can then look for players who are looking to start a game, or request to join a running game.
+They can then search for players who are looking to start a game, or request to join a running game.
 Messages are sent to all players, signed, and referencing the existing message.
 Thus like a block chain of messages.

 - Table reaches consensus on who’s turn to act based off the game contract
 - Table reaches consensus on the legal moves / actions a player can make